 Marie provided a crusty sense of humor, a cheery bright yellow bedroom with bath & sitting room…..a wonderful place to rest after a long ride.
 And lest I forget, she also supplied the best apple crumble and blueberry pie that ever followed a generous and delicious dinner!
 There’s no restaurant in the town of Peribonka so Marie provides the only meal you’ll find.
 You certainly will not be sorry about that!

-Day Three: And The Rains Came!
+Cycling the Veloroute des Bleuets: Day Three, And The Rains Came!

 Am I allowed to say, “I told you so”?
 I’m sitting up in bed at 6:45 a.m. waiting anxiously for our 8 a.m. breakfast and listening to….you guessed it….a torrential downpour!

 Any inn-to-inn cyclist must be prepared for this.
 It can and will happen.
 First you need to have your attitude in check.
 You don’t pout…this is what is.
 Your best bet is to look at the bright (no pun intended) side.
-Once a big truck goes by and sprays you till your bike shoes become succulent sponges, you can’t get any wetter.
+Once a big truck goes by and sprays you and your bike shoes become succulent sponges, you can’t get any wetter.
 Prepare to laugh every time it happens again.

 Next, you need to have rain gear.
 Warm clothing, a Gortex jacket and rain pants are absolute essentials, as are a helmet cover and gloves.
 This won’t keep you bone dry, but you’ll be glad you have these items.
 We’ve talked of getting some type of covering for our bike shoes, a wonderful thought…too bad it hasn’t yet come to fruition.